buidler-labs/hashgraph-venin-docs/src.docs/markdown/introduction.md

 This tends to make the code a little bit non-portable (aka: _you can't copy paste it directly from browser_ and expect it to work), but this can be easily solved by virtually replacing all `log`s with `console.log`s.
 :::

 In both cases, we've left out the error handling part for brevity.
 Besides that, the Hedera code assumes that the developer has precompiled the contract and that its bytecode is provided to it via the `./hello_world.json` file.
-Strato does not enforce such an assumption.
+Venin does not enforce such an assumption.
 It takes care of the underlying compilation so that the developer does not have to.

 Speaking of that, here's a more self-contained code snippet version that basically does the same thing, but gives even more in-browser control to play around with: